PragmataPro

 PragmataPro is a monospaced font family designed for programming, created by Fabrizio Schiavi.
 It is a narrow programming font designed for legibility.
 The font implements Unicode characters, including (polytonic) Greek, Cyrillic, Arabic, Hebrew and the APL codepoints.
 The font specifically implements ligatures for programming, such as multiple-character operators.
 The characters are hinted by hand.

 PragmataPro was designed to have contained line-spacing and offer rasterization for screens of most sizes except the most small.

 Notable features also include math and phonetics support.

 Unicode coverage

-It includes 7,414 glyphs (6,148 Characters) in version 0.824 (2016) from the following Unicode blocks:
+It includes 18,538 glyphs in Regular weight and 15,297 glyphs in Bold weight, version 0.830 (2023) from the following Unicode blocks: